 - Give small but mindful gifts

-- Take care of each other likes and dislike even if they are small daily routine things
+- Take care of each other’s likes and dislikes even if they are small daily routine things

 - Do mindful acts of kindness for your loved one